 Marko is founder & owner of Metal Sound Magazine and Belgrade Fantasy Convention.
 Also, founder & vocalist in the band Numenor.
-Working at RTS & Radio Belgrade as a journalist and radio presenter.
+Worked at RTS & Radio Belgrade as a journalist and radio presenter.
 Contact: email@example.com

 Blind Guardian-Tales from the Twilight World (1991) Perhaps one of the best records from Blind Guardian.
 I particular enjoy in the aggression and melodies of each song.
 Of course, each record from BG could be placed at the first one.
 Especially I like when BG plays songs from Tales live.
 They sounds so powerful and majestic even today after so many years.
 One thing is for sure this is one of the albums that I most listen.